Sanremo Music Festival 2017: Prima Festival

 Federico Russo, Tess Masazza, Herbert Ballerina present Prima Festival 2017, a small show on air on Rai 1 immediately after TG1.
 The show features details, curiosities and news relating to Sanremo Music Festival 2017.

 Dopo Festival

 Nicola Savino, Gialappa's Band and Ubaldo Pantani are the presenters of Dopo Festival 2017, a talk show on air on Rai 1 immediately after Sanremo Music Festival.
 The show features comments about the televised song contest with the participation of singers and journalists.

 Broadcast and ratings

 Local broadcast

 Rai 1, Rai 4, Rai Radio 1 and Rai Radio 2 are the official broadcasters of the festival in Italy.
-The show is also available in streaming on the Rai Play website.
+The show is also available in streaming on the RaiPlay website.

 Ratings Sanremo Music Festival 2017

 The audience is referred to the one of Rai 1.